-In July 1998, he was selected as an astronaut by the Italian Space Agency (ASI), in cooperation with ESA and, one month later, he joined the European Astronaut Corps in Germany.
+In July 1998 he was selected as an astronaut by ASI and, one month later, he joined the European Astronaut Corps.